 Yes, I know, I have a problem.

 But really.
 Have you ever seen this show?
 It’s so, so great.
 It’s deliciously British and wonderfully romantic and it stars Dame Judi Dench.
 The basic premise is this: Jean Pargetter and Lionel Hardcastle bump into one another in London, many decades after they first met and fell in love during the Korean War.
-Jean worked as a nurse in England during that conflict, and Lionel was eventually posted to Korea, where they lost touch (with Jean’s first letter to Lionel going astray and Lionel too proud to, as he thought, write her first).
+Jean worked as a nurse in England during that conflict, and Lionel was eventually posted to Korea, where they lost touch (with Lionel’s first letter to Jean never reaching her, Jean didn’t have a return address to reply to him at, and he thought she was not longer interested*).
 When they meet for this second time, Jean is a widow with an adult daughter, and Lionel is divorced and newly back from Kenya, where he ran a coffee plantation for many years.

 Even though they are both, ahem, advanced in years, their second courtship has all the angst and hilarity of a relationship among teenagers–will they or won’t they?
 It takes a surprisingly long (luckily for the viewer) time to find out.